gruhflust/dto_admin/README.md

 ### Proxmox playbooks

 The playbook `dto_proxstat.yml` displays storage status, network configuration, IP addresses, block devices and the Proxmox version.
+It also generates `proxmox-summary.html` which summarises this information for each queried server.

 The playbook `dto_proxcomfort.yml` disables the subscription warning on a Proxmox host by patching `/usr/share/javascript/proxmox-widget-toolkit/proxmoxlib.js` and restarting the